lacanoid/datalink/docs/integrity.md

 Once a datalink to a file is stored somewhere, the file is said to be *linked* and cannot be linked again elsewhere until unlinked first.

 For security reasons files are restricted to a set of directories or *prefixes*.
-These are configured externally to postgres, using `dlfm` command.
+These are configured externally to postgres, using the `dlfm add` and `dlfm del` commands.
-By default, prefix `/var/www/datalink/` is created.
+When installed, prefix `/var/www/datalink/` is created.

     mydb=# insert into my_table values (dlvalue('http://www.ljudmila.org'));
     ERROR:  INTEGRITY ALL can only be used with file URLs